yvoronoy/awesome-english/readme.md

 - [The Daily Show with Trevor Noah](https://www.youtube.com/channel/UCwWhs_6x42TyRM4Wstoq8HA) - American late-night talk show by Trevor Noah on Comedy Central.

 ### Tech Shows

+Tech shows help learn English by offering insights into industry-specific vocabulary, concepts, and trends while featuring expert discussions that enhance comprehension and listening skills in a relevant context.

 - [Marques Brownlee MKBHD](https://www.youtube.com/user/marquesbrownlee) - A channel offering in-depth tech reviews and discussions, presented in clear, understandable English, focusing on consumer electronics and emerging technology trends.
 - [Linus Tech Tips](https://www.youtube.com/user/LinusTechTips) - A channel that provides tech reviews, build guides, and technology discussions, using straightforward language accessible to a wide audience.
 - [Unbox Therapy](https://www.youtube.com/user/unboxtherapy) - A channel showcasing unboxing and reviews of the latest gadgets, using conversational and clear English, making it approachable for a wide audience.